huggingface/blog/deploy-vertex-ai.md

 # Performing Predictions

-Assuming you succeeded in the above step, you can test the deployed Endpoint by making a prediction request.
+If your deployment was successful, you can test the deployed Endpoint by making a prediction request.

 First, prepare a base64 encoded image string: